jinglonghoelscher/Millennium-Jing/README.md

 Enclosed are the solutions to the interview test and they include:

-1. A pdf file with descriptive solution and partial codes.
+1. A pdf file Solutions.pdf with descriptive solution and partial codes.

 2. Four R files: